Taino Jewelry

 The Taínos, Guanín and Copper

 Findings of metallic objects associated with Taino amulets and necklaces were analyzed to show that the alloy consisted of 85% copper.
 Other metals mixed were gold and silver.
+However, compositional analysis has revealed variations in different artifacts, with one documented prehistoric gold-copper alloy artifact showing roughly 55% copper, 5% silver and 40% gold.
+This alloy was often crafted into necklaces or pendants for the Cacique (chief), and these guanín objects are the only examples of gold-copper-silver alloys to be found in Cuba.

 To the Tainos, Guanín had connotations with a divine origin, the spirit world and supernatural power.